Prohibited alcohol concentration carry the same penalties as OWI. Contact our drunk driving attorneys for help.

-Operating with a prohibited alcohol concentration is discussed in section 346.63(1)(b) of the Wisconsin Statues.
-It is violated by an individual who drives or operates a motor vehicle on a public highway while that person has a prohibited alcohol concentration.
+Section 346.63(1)(b) of the Wisconsin Statues discusses operating with a prohibited alcohol concentration.
+The law focuses on an individual who drives or operates a motor vehicle on a public highway while that person has a prohibited alcohol concentration.
 Generally the prohibited alcohol concentration is .08 grams of alcohol per 210 liters of that person’s breath, or 100 milliliters of that person’s blood.
-The prohibited alcohol concentration is .02 grams of alcohol per 210 liters of breath, or 100 milliliters of blood if the person has had 3 or more alcohol-related convictions, suspensions, or revocations.
+The prohibited alcohol concentration is .02 grams of alcohol per 210 liters of breath, or 100 milliliters of blood for certain individuals with prior alcohol-related convictions, suspensions, or revocations.

-If the case proceeds to trial, two elements need to be proved beyond a reasonable doubt:
+If the case proceeds to trial, the government needs to prove two elements beyond a reasonable doubt:

 A conviction can be based on driving the vehicle or operating the vehicle.
 When a defendant is accused of driving the vehicle, drive means to exercise physical control over the speed and direction of the vehicle, while it is in motion.
 When the defendant is accused of operating the vehicle the definition is different.
 Operating refers to the physical manipulation or activation of any of the controls of the vehicle necessary to put it in motion.
 Most often in Wisconsin prosecutors rely on “operating” – it is a broader definition that allows criminal charges based on a wider variety of conduct.
 For example, if an individual is intoxicated and sleeping in her vehicle with the keys in the ignition, operating while intoxicated could be charged.
 Driving while intoxicated could not.

-It is important that your attorney understand the law surrounding this complex legal topic in order to provide you successful prohibited alcohol concentration defense.
+It is important that you and your attorney understand the law surrounding this complex legal topic in order to provide you successful prohibited alcohol concentration defense.

 The penalties for a PAC are the same as an OWI:

--A second offense PAC penalty ranges from 5 days to 6 months.
+-A second offense PAC penalty ranges from 5 days to 6 months in jail.

--A third offense PAC penalty ranges from 45 days to 1 year.
+-A third offense PAC penalty ranges from 45 days to 1 year in jail.

--A fourth offense PAC(no other OWIs within 5 years) penalty ranges from 60 days to 1 year.
+-A fourth offense PAC(Class H felony) penalty ranges from 60 days in jail to 6 years in prison.

--A seventh, eighth, or ninth PAC is a Class G Felony, carrying with it a penalty of between 3 years and 10 years.
+-A seventh, eighth, or ninth PAC (Class F felony), penalty ranges from 3 years and 12.5 years.

--Finally, a tenth or subsequent PAC is a Class F Felony, carrying with it a penalty of between 4 and 12.5 years.
+-Finally, a tenth or subsequent PAC (Class E felony) penalty ranges from 4 and 15 years.